-What I learned was that players take a lot of shots in hockey, but the number of goals scored is very low.
+Players take a lot of shots in hockey, but the number of goals scored is very low.
 It takes training, perseverance, seizing opportunities and being okay with missing more than you score.
-Thinking about it, I realized just how many aspects of the game ring true to of life, even in legal marketing.

-Like scoring a goal in hockey, lawyers looking to develop new business have to be strategic and work for results.
-Have a simple but strategic plan, and work it regularly.
+Like scoring a goal in hockey, professional services providers looking to develop new business have to be strategic and work for results.
+Have a simple, but strategic, plan, and work it regularly.
 For example, make a list of five prospective clients with whom you would like to work, then go to the conferences they attend, introduce yourself and start building relationships.

 Hone Your Skills

 Hockey players have to be focused and specific about exactly what they need to improve in their game.
-While law schools do not teach business development per se, they do equip lawyers with skills that translate well to the business development process.
+You might not have formal training in business development, but that’s okay.
+You likely have a number of transferable skills you’ve already perfected.
 This includes being a good listener, asking the right questions and using creative thinking.
 The more you practice these skills to develop relationships with prospective clients, the easier it will be become, and the more success you will have.

 Take a Lot of Shots

 Everyone loves goals – the slick moves, the well-placed shots and the player celebrations.
-I’ve learned that the average number of goals per NHL game is 2.7 per team, while the average number of shots taken is 34.3.
+The average number of goals per NHL game is 2.7 per team, while the average number of shots taken is 34.3.
 New business development is not a one-shot scenario.
 Statistics show that it takes an average of eight interactions with a prospective client before you are positioned to earn their business.

 Work with Your Team